gavinyork/zephyr3d/doc/markdown/scene.weightedblendedoit._constructor_.md

 ## WeightedBlendedOIT.(constructor)

-Creates an instance of WeightedBlendedOIT class.
+Constructs a new instance of the `WeightedBlendedOIT` class

 **Signature:**